 School District’s Needs Evolve with Community Growth

 Johnston, Iowa is a rapidly growing community located just north of Des Moines.
 Between 2000 and 2013, the city’s school district grew by over 2,400 students, prompting the need for a new high school and stadium complex.
+Both the high school and athletic complex are among largest facilities of their kind in the state of Iowa.

 The new high school is a two-story building with three wings and 369,000-square-feet of space to accommodate up to 1,800 10th, 11th, and 12th-grade students.
 Noteworthy features include retractable walls, improved access to lockers, common areas, and exits, along with a 1,200-seat auditorium and an 8,000 square foot fitness center, which can accommodate up to 96 students.

-Dragon Stadium, the sports complex adjacent to the school, features a synthetic field, all-weather track, and tennis courts.
+Dragon Stadium, the sports complex adjacent to the school, features a synthetic athletic field, all-weather track, and tennis courts.
 There is also discus, shot put, and long jump fields.
 The stadium has a FieldTurf playing surface that’s ideal for use by both football and soccer teams as well as bands.
-With 5,300 seats, the complex has plenty of seating space, a key improvement over the previous stadium.
-Larger restrooms, concession stands, and locker rooms are additional improvements that will serve the school well.
+With 5,300 seats, the athletic complex has plenty of seating space, a key improvement over the previous stadium.
+Larger restrooms, concession stands, and locker rooms are additional improvements that will serve the high school well.

 Creating Safe & Efficient Traffic Circulation

 Serving as the civil engineer and landscape architect for the project, Snyder & Associates provided expertise in pavement design, stormwater management, utility design, and landscape design.
 Collaborating with Johnston community schools, we worked to guide safe vehicle and pedestrian circulation.
-Consideration included normal school days and large stadium events.
+Consideration included normal school days and large athletic events.

 Two roundabouts near the primary entrance to the school were public street improvements that we coordinated with the City of Johnston.
 Three primary access drives service the site.
 Designated areas include: